New train and tram orders

 The first High Capacity Metro Train began operating on the Pakenham line in December 2020, providing passengers with a smoother, quieter and more comfortable journey.
 This followed a comprehensive testing process to ensure the trains are safe and reliable.

-The new trains will gradually enter passenger service on the Cranbourne and Pakenham lines, and will eventually service the Sunbury Line and the Melbourne Airport Rail.
+The new trains are gradually entering passenger service on the Cranbourne and Pakenham lines, and will eventually service the Sunbury Line and the Melbourne Airport Rail.

 Every High Capacity Metro Train must travel thousands of kilometres and pass hundreds of tests to ensure it is safe and reliable for passengers.

 This important testing program will continue until all 70 trains are delivered.

 The High Capacity Metro Trains project is supporting about 1,100 local jobs, including the wider supply chain.

 Made in: Ballarat, Victoria

 These 24 new trains took the total X'Trapolis fleet to 106 trains, improving reliability and capacity on the metropolitan network.